 In some divorces, one spouse seeks spousal maintenance as part of his or her divorce settlement.
 This option exists for individuals who chose lower-paying work or even to not work at all to focus on their household and children.
 Often, spousal maintenance is paid for a set period of time to allow the receiving spouse to complete the necessary job training or education to become self-sufficient.
 But in some cases, permanent maintenance is awarded.

-If you are considering filing for divorce, contact our team of experienced divorce lawyers at Sabuco, Beck, Hansen & Massino, P.C. to schedule your initial consultation with us.
+If you are considering filing for divorce, contact our team of experienced divorce lawyers at Sabuco Beck, P.C. to schedule your initial consultation with us.
 During your consultation, we can go over the divorce process with you and answer any questions you have.
 Every divorce is unique and if there are special considerations at play in your divorce, such as your military service or your child’s special needs, we can help you prepare for the specific divorce challenges you will face.